 Field Description Re- q.
 N- R Reagent Name Name cells as specifically as possible.
 Provide any additional names in the appropriate field below.
-For example: use "HEK 293" (instead of "293") in this field and "Human Embryonic Kidney 293" as an additional name.
+For exam- ple: use "HEK 293" (instead of "293") in this field and "Human Embryonic Kidney 293" as an additional name.
 Yes ~ Reagent Type Choose the appropriate sub-type.
-Yes Reagent Descrip- tion Should include any information that describes the cell line but is not captured in any of the other fields.
-High value data: 1) Enter the selectable marker (marker name).
-Commonly used selectable markers: • Neomycin · Gentamycin · G418 · Hygromycin 2) Describe any modifications, treatments or alterations.
-Example: information about stable expression of genes, knock-downs, etc. Reagent Addi- Full name can be annotated here, for example, an additional name for CHO could be "Chinese ham- tional Name ster ovary cell line."
+Yes ~ Reagent Should include any information that describes the cell line but is not captured in any of the other fields.
+Description High value data: 1) Enter the selectable marker (marker name).
+Commonly used selectable markers: · Neomycin · Gentamycin · G418 · Hygromycin 2) Describe any modifications, treatments or alterations.
+Example: information about stable expression of genes, knock-downs, etc. Reagent Additional Name Full name can be annotated here, for example, an additional name for CHO could be "Chinese hamster ovary cell line."
 If there is info about the stable expression of a gene, move that to Resource Description, for example: "EA.hy926 stably expressing THADA shRNA5" should be in Resource Description.
-Access Restriction (s) Should contain any restrictions on resource availability.
-This may include both institutional (such as the providing laboratory, associated hospital, department, or university) and geographically-defined restrictions (such as metro areas, counties, states, or regions, university or consortium affiliation, professional certification).
-If more than one restriction applies, they should be entered on separate lines.
 Location Link to the record of the owning organization.
 Pre-populated, read-only field. ~ Contact Name of the primary person responsible for the cell line.
-Not needed if the same as the providing organization contact.
-Genetic Alteration High Value field.
-Enter a genetic alteration label and type.
-This is required even if the genetic alter- ation type is unknown; annotate up.
-If the gene and organism are known, enter the Entrez ID of the affected/mutated gene (http://www.ncbi.nlm.nih.gov/gene).
-If multiple genes are affected, make sure there is a separate Genetic Alteration listed for each one.
-See the Gene and protein symbol conventions table below for examples.
-Related Tech- Should be techniques for which you can use the cell line, techniques used to generate the cell line. nique For example, transfection or cell proliferation assay.
+Not needed if the same as the providing organ- ization contact.
+Developed Name of any people who developed or helped develop the cell line.
+Use this field if the person was responsible by for personally designing the cell line; the manufacturer field should be used only for mass production.
+Related Should be techniques for which you can use the cell line, techniques used to generate the cell line.
+For exam- - Technique ple, transfection or cell proliferation assay.
 Source Organism Organism from which the cell line is derived.
-Should be a generic organism, unless the lab created Yes the cell line from an organism in their lab.
+Should be a generic organism, unless the lab created the cell line from an organism in their lab.
 See Organisms guidelines for more detail.
-Note: this field should only be filled out if cell line was not derived from a human subject.
-(See Course Anotone Appropriate from which the coll line is derived Source Anatom- Anatomical structure from which the cell line is derived.
+Yes Access Restriction (s) Should contain any restrictions on resource availability.
+This may include both institutional (such as the pro- viding laboratory, associated hospital, department, or university) and geographically-defined restrictions (such as metro areas, counties, states, or regions, university or consortium affiliation, professional cer- tification).
+If more than one restriction applies, they should be entered on separate lines.
+Man- ufacturer Name of the organization that created the cell line.
+May also be a person, but only if the person mass produces the cell line.
+Use the Developed by field for cell lines designed by a person but not mass produced.
+In cases where people have been mistakenly entered as Organization records, or vice versa, they must be deleted and recreated.
+Catalog Number Commercial catalog number.
+Should be formatted with the name of the company, followed by a colon, and then the number.
+Exchange facilitator Enter the URL for any third-party service that facilitates payment for or access to the cell line.